sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

 and general AJAX techniques is needed.

  * Improvements to [[interact|@interact]]
+   * a 2d locator widget (there is already a separate bounty for this, around $100 USD or so, I think)
+   * flexible layout of controls, and interacts within interacts
  * master-worksheet, collection of other worksheets for a script or book.
  * Permanent hyperlinks between worksheets, independent of worksheet numbering, to support multi-worksheet documents (ie books)
  * enhance history and snapshot capabilities.
  * concurrent editing of one single document: only altered cells are updated and "collision" warnings issued if more than one change happens with appropriate methods to solve it
  * read/write permission management for groups with roles (teacher is able to read notebooks, but students are not able to read each others)
  * basic datasheets (simple Google Docs-like spreadsheets) that can be shared with worksheets in read-only or read-write mode, could be editor to SQLite tables.
+ * content-editable divs for the code cells, so we can support javascript widgets for inputting code (for example, we could have a slider right in the code cell, representing a numeric value, or a javascript graph editor representing a graph, or a wysiwyg formula editor, or color syntax highlighting)
+ * support various types of text cells, so that, at the user's option, we could have a ReST text cell, an HTML (TinyMCE) text cell, a plain text cell, a latex text cell, etc.
  * ...

 ==== Authentication backend ====